benedictaudeogu/Projects/Twitter/README.md

 5) user input the correct file that you want to organize.

-*Note only integer values are excepted, anyother values will throw errors.
+*Note only integer values are excepted, any other values will throw errors.
 Make sure that the correct file name is also used (i.e. 12831 for 12831.edges) otherwise errors will be thrown or only one node will be made.

 6) The results will be in finalPageRank.txt with the correct ordering of the node values